Close-up of a flowering amaranth plant with dark red seed heads and purple foliage.

 Can I grow quail feed indoors?

-Absolutely.
+Yes, you can.
 Microgreens, sprouts, and herbs are easy to grow under lights or in sunny windows, especially in winter months.

 Want to save money on quail feed and give your birds a healthier, homegrown diet?
 Learn how to grow feed for your Coturnix quail with this beginner-friendly guide!
 We cover the best crops to grow, how to harvest and store them, and smart tips for all growing zones.
 Start supplementing your covey’s diet naturally—no matter your space or season.